ramon-schildknecht/Getting-and-Cleaning-Data-Course-Project/README.md

 ##Overview

 This project serves to demonstrate the ability to collect, work with and clean a messy data set.
-The goal is a tidy datasety that can be used for further analysis.
+The goal is to reach a tidy datasety that can be used for further analysis.
 A full description of the data used in this project can be found at [The UCI Machine Learning Repository] (http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones)

 [The source data is  here available.] (https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip)